 Ford Motor Company (F) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 9.43% over the past month.
-This has outpaced the Auto-Tires-Trucks sector's loss of 19.81% and the S&P 500's loss of 2.26% in that time.
+Prior to today's trading, shares of the company had gained 16.77% over the past month.
+This has outpaced the Auto-Tires-Trucks sector's loss of 7.83% and the S&P 500's gain of 0.36% in that time.

-Investors will be hoping for strength from F as it approaches its next earnings release.
-The company is expected to report EPS of $0.09, up 139.13% from the prior-year quarter.
+F will be looking to display strength as it nears its next earnings release.
+On that day, F is projected to report earnings of $0.09 per share, which would represent year-over-year growth of 139.13%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $32.63 billion, up 4.13% from the year-ago period.

 Any recent changes to analyst estimates for F should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.48% lower.
-F currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+F is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, F currently has a Forward P/E ratio of 12.05.
-This represents a discount compared to its industry's average Forward P/E of 16.39.
+Looking at its valuation, F is holding a Forward P/E ratio of 12.73.
+This valuation marks a discount compared to its industry's average Forward P/E of 17.01.

-Investors should also note that F has a PEG ratio of 0.49 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-F's industry had an average PEG ratio of 2.23 as of yesterday's close.
+Investors should also note that F has a PEG ratio of 0.52 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Automotive - Domestic stocks are, on average, holding a PEG ratio of 2.42 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.